openhab/openhab-docs/_addons_bindings/zwave/doc/leviton/vrpa1_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Scene Number

+Triggers when a scene button is pressed

 The ```scene_number``` channel supports the ```Number``` item.